urql-graphql/urql/exchanges/multipart-fetch/README.md

 npm install --save @urql/exchange-multipart-fetch
 ```

-You'll then need to add the `multipartFetchExchange`, that this package exposes.
+You'll then need to add the `multipartFetchExchange` method, that this package exposes,
+to your `exchanges`.

 ```js
 import { createClient, dedupExchange, cacheExchange } from 'urql';